DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/15 Columns/40 Customize Cells/2 Customize Cell Appearance.md

 ---

 The example below shows how to use the [columns](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/).[cellTemplate](/api-reference/_hidden/dxDataGridColumn/cellTemplate.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#cellTemplate') property to implement the same task.

+The [onCellPrepared](/api-reference/10%20UI%20Components/dxDataGrid/1%20Configuration/onCellPrepared.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#onCellPrepared') function allows you to apply custom styles directly to the cell element.
+But a [cell template](/api-reference/_hidden/dxDataGridColumn/cellTemplate.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#cellTemplate') cannot access the cell element.
+If you create a custom cell template, it is applied to the cell after a DataGrid is rendered.
+This is why the image below differs from the previous image.

 ![Change Color Conditionally with cellTemplate](/images/DataGrid/customize-appearance/column-cellTemplate.png)